Puthranps/weatherApp/README.md

 # WeatherApp

 Hello everyone, thank you for viewing the code for this application.
-It's a simple Node.js application that using the Google Maps API and Darksky API.
+It's a simple Node.js application that uses the Google Maps API and Darksky API.

 <h1>What are the purposes of each of the tools?</h1>